 About This Book

-This book presents key concepts and suggested usage of ZK from the perspective of building a web application.
-Each chapter has a main topic, and we give one or more example applications to demonstrate each chapter's topic.
-Each chapter's applications are built upon previous chapter's application to add more features.
+This book presents you ZK key concepts and suggested usage from the perspective of building a web application.
+Each chapter has a main topic, and we introduce each chapter's topic with one or more example applications.
+Each chapter's applications are built upon previous chapter's application and add more features.
 In the last chapter, the example application becomes close to a real application.
 The source code of the example applications can be downloaded through github, please refer to Project Structure.